davaya/openc2-jadn/jadn-v2.0.md

 The object has both a datatype and the functions/operations defined on values of that type.

 Each collection datatype has two parts:
-1. **semantic type**, one of six extended UML MultiplicityElement types that specify representation-independent constraints on collection values.
+1. **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify constraints on a collection as a whole.
-2. **compound type**, one of five JADN compound types that specify literal representation combined with value semantics.
+2. **[compound type](#432-compound-types)**, one of five JADN compound types that define constraints on collection elements, collection multiplicity, and literal representation using encoding rules.

-### 4.3.1 Collection Semantic Types
+### 4.3.1 Multiplicity Types

 [[UML](#uml)] defines a MultiplicityElement as:
 > .. an Element that may be instantiated in some way to represent a collection of values.